aws/aws-xray-sdk-node/README.md

 ## Installing

+__These instructions are for installing the experimental version of the AWS X-Ray SDK for Node.js.__

 The AWS X-Ray SDK for Node.js is compatible with Node.js version 4 and later.
 The AWS X-Ray SDK for Node.js has been tested with versions 4.x through 11.x of Node.js.
 There may be issues when running on versions of Node.js newer than 11.x.